-Teaching Staff: Sara Shepherd, Christine Caleo & Michaela Wohlgemuth
+Teaching Staff: Sara Shepherd, Christine Caleo & Michaela Wohlgemuth Terms: 1 - 3Average Teaching hours: 5 hours per week

 This class aims to introduce students to the work of F. M. Alexander and explore his approach to psycho-physical training to contemporary actor training.
 It aims to provide each student with a kinaesthetic appreciation of issues to do with physical, vocal and psychological tension in performance.
 Through hands on, applied work, the class will familiarise each student with the skills to recognise and correct their own individual tension patterns and to develop in each student the precise and subtle understanding of the body needed to create, embody and sustain physical and vocal characterisation in performance.